Varicose veins - Diagnosing varicose veins

 Varicose veins are diagnosed by their appearance.
-Your GP will examine your legs while you are standing to check for any signs of swelling.
-They may also ask you to describe any pain that you have and whether there are any situations that make your varicose veins worse.
-For example, some women find that their menstrual cycle (periods) affect their varicose veins.
+Your GP will examine your legs while you are standing to check for signs of swelling.
+You may also be asked to describe any pain you have and whether there are situations that make your varicose veins worse.
+For example, some women find their menstrual cycle (periods) affects their varicose veins.

 - having a family history of varicose veins